-Write your novel this year in Michelle Richmond's Novel Writing Master Class.
-Please note: this six-month, small-group course is by application only.
+Write your book this year in Michelle Richmond's Fiction and Memoir Master Class.
+Please note: this four-month, small-group course is by application only.

-What you get in the 2022 Novel Writing Master Class
+What you get in the 2022 Fiction and Memoir Master Class

 - Weekly Lessons: Each week, you will receive a new video and written lecture, as well as suggested writing assignments.
 The lessons cover narrative craft, the writing process, and more.

-- Live meetings: From January through March, we will meet by Zoom for 30 minutes every other week so that you can see your fellow writers face-to-face and interact with the instructor.
+- Live meetings: In March and April, we will meet by Zoom for 30 minutes every other week so that you can see your fellow writers face-to-face and interact with the instructor.
 All meetings will be recorded, so you can watch them at your convenience if you cannot attend.
 Meetings will be held on the first Wednesday of each month and the third Saturday of each month at 11:00 am PT, 2:00 pm ET.

-- Live workshops: From April through June, we will meet by Zoom for one hour every other week to discuss student work.
+- Live workshops: In May June, we will meet by Zoom for 90 minutes every other week to discuss student work.

 - Discussions: You will also have 24/7 access to online discussions.

 Exclusive access to the 2022 revision seminar: Upon completion of the course, you may enroll in Michelle's 2022 Revision Seminar (price TBD).
-This 8-week seminar will begin in September, 2022 and will be available only to students who have completed the Novel Writing Cohort or Novel in Nine.
+This 8-week seminar will begin in September, 2022 and will be available only to students who have completed the Fiction and Memoir Writing Cohort or Novel in Nine.

 To apply, please submit a cover letter and a prose writing sample of 1500 - 3000 words.
 You can type your cover letter directly. on the Submittable application page.
 You will then be asked to upload your writing sample.
 If you are accepted to the 2022 cohort, you will be redirected to this page for payment.
 There is no application fee.